Guide To PPP Forgiveness Rules, Qualified Expenses, & How To Apply For Loan Forgiveness [Updated Oct. 2020]

 Loan Proceeds Must Be Used For A Qualifying Purpose

-If you receive a PPP loan, you are limited in how you use your funds.
+If you receive a PPP loan, you are limited in how you can use your funds.
 We’ll go into the specifics in the next section.
 For now, just understand that this loan is meant to help you pay and retain your employees if your business has been affected by the coronavirus.

 Funds Must Be Spent Within 24 Weeks